Torghatten

 Torghatten is a granite dome on the island of Torget in Brønnøy Municipality in Nordland county, Norway.
-It is known for its characteristic hole, or natural tunnel, through its center.
+It is known for its characteristic hole, or natural tunnel, through its centre.
 It is possible to walk up to the tunnel on a well-prepared path, and through it on a natural path.

-On 6 May 1988, Widerøe Flight 710 from Namsos to Brønnøysund crashed into the side of the mountain, and all 36 passengers and crew died.
+On 6 May 1988, Widerøe Flight 710 from Namsos Airport to Brønnøysund Airport crashed into the side of the mountain, and all 36 passengers and crew died.

 Tunnel

-According to legend, the hole was made by the troll Hestmannen while he was chasing the beautiful girl Lekamøya.
-As the troll realized he would not get the girl, he released an arrow to kill her, but the troll-king of Sømna threw his hat into the arrow's path to save her.
+Torghatten is a mountain located along the coastal area of northern Norway that features a distinctive natural tunnel passing completely through it.
+According to legend, the hole was made by the troll Hestmannen while he was chasing the beautiful woman Lekamøya.
+As the troll realized he would not overtake her, he released an arrow to kill her, but the troll-king of Sømna threw his hat into the arrow's path to save her.
 The hat turned into the mountain with a hole in the middle.